BillyBrinks/CypressAutomations/README.md

 The code itself can be found in CypressAutomations/cypress/integration/TeamFlow Proj/GIPHYTests.js

+**The suite can be run in terminal by cd'ing to the project's directory and running "npm run cy:run"**

 The tests contained within are as follows:

 1: "Verify Page Title":